boldbi/boldbi-docker/README.md

        BOLD_SERVICES_BRANDING_EMAIL_LOGO
       </td>
       <td>
-       This is email logo, and the preferred image size is 200 x 40 pixels.
+       This is an email logo, and the preferred image size is 200 x 40 pixels.
       </td>
     </tr>
     <tr>